Sammy at Welcome Center

 California College Promise Grant (CCPG)

-If you submit a CCPG paper application your award is entered within 7-10 business days.
-You can check any awards you have from your Financial Aid Self Service.
-Log in and then select the current school year under 'Select an Award Year' .You will now be able to select 'Review Your Financial Aid Award Letter'.
-For step by step instructions please check out this Financial Aid Self Service Cheatsheet.
+Students that submit a paper application and are eligible, their award will be entered within 7-10 business days.
+Students are able to check if they were awarded any aid through their Financial Aid Self Service.
+By log in, clicking on 'Financial Aid', select the current school year under 'Select an Award Year', and click on 'Review Your Financial Aid Award Letter'.
 If you have been awarded the California College Promise Grant waiver it will be listed here.
-It's loaded into accounts every Monday.

 Cabrillo Promise Program (CPP)

-For first-time college students attending Cabrillo College full-time (12+ units*), the Cabrillo Promise Program(CPP)covers the tuition fee of $46 per unit.
+For students who meet all eligibility requirement, the Cabrillo Promise Program (CPP) will cover the tuition fee of $46 per unit.
 The program does not cover the mandatory school fees associated with Cabrillo College or book/material fees.
 To assist students with the other expenses that are not covered under the CPP, the college sponsors a large scholarship program, and students are encouraged to apply for these additional scholarships to assist with the other costs.

 * If an Accessibility Support Center (ASC) student, you may qualify for a reduced course load.

 Students who meet the CPP eligibility requirements will be notified via email four weeks after their FAFSA or CADAA application is received and packaged for a $1 CPP award.
-Awards will be adjusted after the second week of the semester.
+Awards will be adjusted after the third week of the semester.

 Please Note: Funds are limited and will be first come first served.